 - a) The Board members shall serve one 2-year term.
-Members may be reappointed for one additional two-year term, not to exceed a maximum of two 2-year terms, for a total of four years.
-If a vacancy occurs in the Board membership, the vacancy shall be filled in the same manner as the initial appointment.
-(Section 2310-348 of the Civil Administrative Code of Illinois) - b) Board members shall serve without compensation but may be reimbursed for their reasonable travel expenses from funds appropriated for that purpose.
+If a vacancy occurs in the Board membership, the vacancy shall be filled in the same manner as the initial appointment. - b) Board members shall serve without compensation but may be reimbursed for their reasonable travel expenses from funds appropriated for that purpose.
 (Section 2310-348 of the Civil Administrative Code of Illinois)